wp-plugins/demographic-data-in-google-analytics/readme.txt

 [Click here to go to our Wordpress Plugin support forum](http://www.userreport.com/support-and-news/forum/#/categories/wordpress-plugin)

 == Screenshots ==

-1. Screenshot of the custom variables in Google Analytics
+1. Screenshot of the custom variables in Google Analytics.
-2. Screenshot of the custom variables in Google Analytics
+2. Screenshot of the custom variables in Google Analytics.
-3. Screenshot of the basic settings panel for this plugin
+3. Screenshot of the basic settings panel for this plugin.

 == Changelog ==
 = version 1.0.0 =
 * First released version

+= version 1.0.3 =
+* Fixed versionen screwup - 1.0.0 was referred to as 1.0.2